navinprasadk/k8s/Day01/README.md

-# Day 01: Components of Kubernetes Cluster
+# Components of Kubernetes Cluster

 A Kubernetes cluster is a collection of nodes that runs containerised applications, it has two main components i.e control plane and node